diml/api-stabiliser/README.md

 Package management
 ------------------

-This model can greatly simplify the work of package managers as all version constraints can simply be dropped.
+This model can greatly simplify the work of package managers as most version constraints can simply be dropped.
+Indeed, instead of depending on a range of versions of a library, one will simply depend on a snapshot.
+In general, there is no need to put version constraints on a snapshot since it is frozen.
+The only case this might be necessary is when using the extension allowing the last snapshot to evolve in backward compatible ways and a change happen to break some user who was making too strong assumptions about the API.